kai687/sphinxawesome-theme/docs/how-to/modify.md

 ## Modify CSS files

-Everything that's part of the main content, including everything that's converted from reStructuredText to HTML is styled using Tailwind's `@apply` directive.
+Everything that's part of the main content, including everything that's converted from reStructuredText or Markdown to HTML is styled using Tailwind's `@apply` directive.

 ```{code-block} terminal
 ---